Volunteering & Paid vacancies

-One of the strengths of FairMail is that the young Peruvian and Indian trainee photographers are trained by temporary international volunteers.
+One of the strengths of FairMail is that our teenage photographers are trained by volunteers from all over the world.
 As every volunteer has a different background and his/her own way of working, the teenagers keep on getting new inputs, insights and skills.

-Former and current volunteers value their FairMail experience as enriching and useful for their further careers.
-Click on the links above for more about current volunteer vacancies, the application procedure and stories of former volunteers.
+Former and current volunteers value their FairMail experience as enriching and useful for their future careers.
+Click on the links below for more information about current volunteer vacancies, the application procedure and stories from former volunteers.

-FairMail has the following volunteer vacancies in Peru and India, all with a minimum period of 8 weeks:
+FairMail offers the following volunteering vacancies in Peru, all with a minimum stay of 6 weeks:

-a) Photography & Creativity trainer for the 10 Peruvian or Indian teenagers.
+a) Photography & creativity trainer for the 10 Peruvian teenagers

 Benefits for you:

-• Get to know about the lives of children who used to be living on the streets and/or live in relatively poor circumstances.
+- Getting to know the lives of children who used to live on the streets and/or in relatively poor circumstances

-• Learn about working with children with a difficult background.
+- Learning about working with children with a difficult background

-• Seeing photogenic Peru or India through the local eyes of the kids and learning about the dynamics of ´local photography´.
+- Experiencing Peru through the eyes of the kids and learning about the dynamics of ´local photography´

-• Chance to leave behind your contribution to a beautiful product that will generate income for people that really need it.
+- Making the difference in helping realize a beautiful product that will generate income for people that really need it

-a) Your personal motivation to volunteer at FairMail.
-Which of the vacancies mentioned suit you and why?
+1) Your personal motivation to be a FairMail volunteer.
+Which of the vacancies suit you and why?

-b) We wonder what your expectations are.
-Could you describe us how you imagine a day working for FairMail?
-Your expectations are important to avoid disappointments later on.
+3) Your expectations as a FairMail volunteer.
+Could you describe how you imagine a volunteering day for FairMail?
+Your expectations are important to avoid disappointment.

-d) Your availability: when exactly do you want to come and for how long do you want to stay?
+4) Your availability: when exactly do you want to start and how long do you plan to stay?

 What we offer you:

-• Introduction in FairMail and guidance in your tasks by our local manager.
+- Introduction to FairMail and initial training by our local manager(s)

 The schedule depends on the school hours of the teenagers.
-The average amount of working hours is 25 hours a week.
-A minimum stay of 8 weeks is required, but more would be even better.
+The average number of working hours is 20 hours a week.
+A minimum stay of 6 weeks is required, if you can stay longer that’s even better!

 About the FairMail teenagers